aaditya64/Driverless-Vehicle-Edgecase-Platform/ML_TECHNICAL_DOCUMENTATION.md

 This document describes the machine-learning and computer-vision work present in this repository.
 It deliberately excludes frontend, database, deployment, and other full-stack concerns.

 Every implementation claim below is grounded in repository files.
 The canonical collision/contact implementation is under [`collision_contact_full_repro/`](collision_contact_full_repro/).
-Qwen 2.5-VL is documented in [`API_USAGE_README.md`](API_USAGE_README.md); its server source and adapter weights are referenced there as files on a separate cloud machine, but are not present in this repository.
-Consequently, this document records the Qwen configuration, inputs, outputs, schema, and measured results that are actually documented, but does not invent its prompt, decoding parameters, adapter method, training data, or internal server logic.
+Qwen 2.5-VL is documented in [`API_USAGE_README.md`](API_USAGE_README.md); its server source and adapter weights are referenced there Consequently, this document records the Qwen configuration, inputs, outputs, schema, and measured results that are actually documented, but does not invent its prompt, decoding parameters, adapter method, training data, or internal server logic.

 ## 1. ML problem decomposition